sfigg/commercialization-public/manufacture/desktop/install-windows-from-a-usb-flash-drive.md

 ### Step 2 - Copy Windows Setup to the USB flash drive

-1. Use File Explorer to copy and paste the entire contents of the Windows product DVD to the USB flash drive.
+1. Use File Explorer to copy and paste the entire contents of the Windows product DVD or ISO to the USB flash drive.

 2. Optional: add an Unattend file or a configuration set to automate the installation process.
 For more information, see [Automate Windows Setup](windows-setup-automation-overview.md).